PostHog/posthog.com/contents/apps/geoip-enrichment/docs.md

 3. Search for 'GeoIP'
 4. Select the GeoIP app, press 'Install' and follow the on-screen instructions

-## How does the GeoIP User Enrichment plugin work?
+## How does the GeoIP Enricher app work?

 This plugin prefers to use event property `$ip` (which should be of type `string`), but if that is not provided, it uses the IP address of the client that sent the event.